 - Mitigate risks: Planning is always a great tool for avoiding risks.
 The simplest way to avoid making a mistake in nearly all contexts is to consider all potential options and weighing the opportunity costs, and subsequently selecting the most viable option.
 A strategic and killer marketing plan for eCommerce allows you to consider the risks and returns of various segments – thus enabling the organization to mitigate risks and capture opportunities.

-Let’s look at some of the essential elements of a good eCommerce marketing plan:
+Let’s look at some of the essential elements of a good killer marketing plan for eCommerce:

 The content on your website (both written and imagery) have a role to play in determining how well your eCommerce store will rank on the SERP.
 Although search engines can’t “read” images, you can make your images understandable to the search engines by incorporating keywords in the image alt tags.
 And then there are the product names, copies, and product description – all of which should be relevant, fresh, and keyword-rich for search engine optimization.
 So, your killer marketing plan should have a lot of focus on SEO.
 There are great SEO tools out there that you can use to support your SEO marketing activities.